-MONDAY, JANUARY 18 - FRIDAY, JANUARY 22
+MONDAY, JANUARY 16 - FRIDAY, JANUARY 20, 2017

 Recognition of Dr. Martin Luther King, Jr.'s birthdate has been a tradition at the University of Iowa since 1969, and the national holiday has been observed through human rights programs since its inception in 1986.
 In 1990 the University initiated the Human Rights convocation program.
-Afternoon classes were cancelled to encourage student, faculty, and staff participation in programs that encourage dialogue about diversity and reinforce the principle that the University is a forum for the free exchange of ideas.
+Afternoon classes were canceled to encourage student, faculty, and staff participation in programs that encourage dialogue about diversity and reinforce the principle that the University is a forum for the free exchange of ideas.
 The convocation has been an opportunity for serious thinking by all of us about issues of social justice, human rights, and world peace.

 An official University holiday was designated in 1995 to provide an opportunity to engage the University community in a discussion of the human values that the King holiday epitomizes.
-These initial events have grown into a campus wide celebration that engages faculty, staff, students and community members to give lectures, discussions, and cultural arts presentations.
+These initial events have grown into a campus-wide celebration that engages faculty, staff, students and community members to give lectures, discussions, and cultural arts presentations.
 All events are free and open to the public.

 Do you like the MLK design this year?
-If you can't access the printed copies on campus, please feel free to download and print off our 2016 designs.
+If you can't access the printed copies on campus, please feel free to download and print off our 2017 designs.

 Day Of Service